ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 However, a missing type will cause a compile-time error.
 There's little danger of a built-in type not being available at compile-time.
 User-defined types are a different (and poorly implemented) story.

 SQL Server supports three kinds of user-defined types:  CLR, scalar and table.
-See the [help entry for CREATE TYPE](https://msdn.microsoft.com/en-us/library/ms175007%28v=sql.110%29.aspx) for details.
+See the [CREATE TYPE help entry](https://msdn.microsoft.com/en-us/library/ms175007%28v=sql.110%29.aspx) for details.

 Microsoft's names for these different types are ambiguous.
 They call user-defined scalar types "alias types", and CLR types "user-defined types".
 MS did manage to correctly name user-defined table types.
 Here's a table to add to the confusion: